N-Nagorny/libedid/README.md

 ### CTA Extension

 - Indicating DTDs and VICs as native is not supported.
-- Data Block Collection supports only Video Data Block, Audio Data Block and Speaker Allocation Data Block.
-- Format-specific parameters of Short Audio Descriptors are incorrect for all the audio formats except of Linear PCM.
+- Format-specific parameters of Short Audio Descriptors are incorrect for any audio formats except of Linear PCM.